With a noble spirit, high intelligence, and fearless protective instinct, the Cane Corso is considered as one of the best family dogs.

 Even though Cane Corso pups are cute and playful, they are an extremely intelligent breed and they can be willful and unruly.

 You need to teach your Corso puppy that there are limits to what he is allowed to do.
-A strong and firm approach will result with a well behaved Corso.
+A strong and firm approach will result in a well behaved Corso.

 - They can be really great with kids and other pets